cyclone-github/metamask_decryptor/README.md

 # Metamask Vault Decryptor
 ### POC tool to decrypt metamask vault wallets
-_**This tool is proudly the first publicly released Metamask Vault decryptor / cracker to support the new Metamask wallet vaults which have a dynamic iteration**_
+_**This tool is proudly the first publicly released Metamask Vault decryptor / cracker to support the new Metamask wallet vaults which have a dynamic iteration.**_

-_`Metamask Vault Decryptor` will be superseded by hashcat once a custom hashcat kernel is released.
-However, `Metamask Vault Decryptor` also displays the seed phrase alongside the vault password, which hashcat does not currently support._
 ```
 ./metamask_decryptor_amd64.bin -h metamask_json.txt -w wordlist.txt
  ------------------------------------